Sixties Music Films S.F.History Guides Photography Novels Cookbooks S.F.Films

 From its first issue in 1957 to its final in 1973, Evergreen Review was hailed as one of the most provocative magazines ever.
 The bible for a generation of radicals and freethinkers, Evergreen championed Beckett and Brautigan, erotica and liberal activism with an in-your-face attitude that confronted and challenged the conventions of the day.
 Edited by Barney Rosset, this selection, which has never been anthologized before, represents the best of the magazine's final years - 1967 through 1973 - a politically and socially tumultuous half decade that included such pivotal events as the assassinations of Robert Kennedy, Malcolm X, and Che Guevara, the Democratic Convention in Chicago, and the massacre at Mylai

-The Hippies and American Values by Timothy Miller
+*Hippies American Values by Timothy Miller

 The hippies of the late 1960s were cultural dissenters who, among other things, advocated drastic rethinking of certain traditional American values and standards.
 In this survey, Miller (religious studies, U. of Kansas) traces the movement's ethical innovations and analyzes the impact of its ideas on subsequent American culture.

-The Last Innocent Year: America in 1964: The Beginning of the "Sixties" by: Jon Margolis
+*The Last Innocent Year: America in 1964- The Beginning of the Sixties by: Jon Margolis

 John Kennedy was dead, The Warren Commission was busily sifting evidence, Jackie Kennedy was fast on her way to becoming an icon of dignified widowhood, and Lyndon Johnson was tearing down Camelot to build the Great Society.
 Young men started burning draft cards, rioting blacks burned whole neighborhoods, women began to wonder if the male sex was their oppressor, Congress passed the Tonkin Gulf Resolution (which escalated the war in Vietnam), and three civil rights workers were killed in Mississippi.
 Jon Margolis, a former political reporter for the Chicago Tribune, captures all the drama and emotion of this historic year, recreating it from the perspective of the statesmen, celebrities, and ordinary people who made its events come alive.

-Long Time Gone: Sixties America Then and Now
+*Long Time Gone: Sixties America Then and Now (Viewpoints on American Culture) by Bloom, Alexander

 Long Time Gone dispels myths about the Sixties and constructs an accurate vision of the past and an understanding of its impact on the modern world.
-It is an invaluable resource for anyone seeking deeper knowledge of this incredible decade and its continuing influence on American culture.Tom Hayden, "Port Huron Statement", 1962.
+It is an invaluable resource for anyone seeking deeper knowledge of this incredible decade and its continuing influence on American culture.

 This SDS pamphlet helped shape the thought of the New Left for the next several years.